How do you find a mission agency that aligns with your abilities, passion, location preference and interests?

 At this website, you will find 26 pages with lists of mission organizations.
 Each link gives a synopsis of the focus and purpose of that particular organization.

-And of course, check out the MissionNext list of partners, so you can see who has open positions waiting to be filled!
+And of course, check out the list of MissionNext partners, so you can see who has open positions waiting to be filled!
 Plus, get a brief synopsis of their mission focus.

 If you’re an architect seeking to use your skills part-time, here is a link of someone who volunteers some of his time to refugees.

 Do you want to serve missionaries when they are home on furlough?
 If you are a mechanic, consider caring for cars that missionaries can use for a nominal fee when they come to the States.
 They need to travel to visit churches, supporters, friends and families.
 And renting from a usual agency can be cost prohibitive.
-Learn more here.